praerie/notes/Chapter-2.md

 Ideas that may look great as concept sketches often turn out to be technically impossible, and new cutting-edge tools may be incompatible with the rest of the pipeline.

-Prototype code is notoriously unreliable, so teams often reimplement their prototype tools completely rather than building upon them; although sometimes "temporary" solutions become permanent due to lack of time or resources.
+Prototype code is notoriously unreliable, so teams often reimplement their prototype tools completely rather than building upon them; however, sometimes "temporary" solutions become permanent due to lack of time or resources.

 ### Guiding Principle

 In this industry, there is one simple rule to live by:

 > "The only thing that is constant is change."

+## Section 2.7: Pre-Production in the Film Pipeline

+In VFX, pre-production applies to all preparation involved before the camera begins rolling.

+* Graphics-related tasks:
+    * storyboarding
+    * pre-visualization
+    * gathering lighting information
+    * visual research
+    * concept designs for characters and environments
+    * defining color palettes
+    * defining assets (everything visible in the scene for CG animation or shot plates, green screens, and digital extensions for live action)
+    * composition of key shots (handled during _layout_ in CG animation or during _pre-visualization_ in live action)

+The result of this work may be (1) a complete 3D animation with low-res placeholder models, edited together with rough dialogue and sound effects, or (2) it may be an **animatic**&mdash;a series of still images, such as storyboard frames, cut together with the correct timings for final shots.

+* Non-graphics-related tasks:
+    * budgeting
+    * hiring actors
+    * building sets and costume design
+    * for developers, identifying and fixing major gaps in pipeline